septag/darkhammer/README.md

 - **pkg-config**: for aquiring information from installed packages
 - **unzip**: for unzipping 3rdparty repos

-*darkHAMMER* requires some 3rdparty libraries for it's tools and engine, which are not included inside engine's repo.
-Some of them are already available as a package on many linux distros, some are not.

-- *Assimp*: Asset loading library (package name: *assimp*)
-- *lua*: Scripting library (package name: *lua*)
-- *GLEW*: OpenGL extensions library (package name: *glew*)
-- *GLFWEXT*: GLFW with EXTensions, my fork of GLFW with some added functionality
-- *EFSW*: Cross-platform file-system watcher

-Before begin to build the engine and tools, you have to build and install the libraries listed above, There is a tool which does this for you automatically.
+Before begin to build the engine and tools, you have to build and install the 3rdparty libraries listed above, There is a tool which does this for you automatically.
 So start by entering following commands:

 ```
 git clone git@github.com:septag/darkhammer.git